alexeyinkin/eb-1a/2-petition/README.md

-Some suggest sending out requests for supporting letters to every prominent figure they know in the field and ask them to evaluate the record and support the claims in the case.
+Some suggest sending out requests for supporting letters to every prominent figure they know in the field and asking them to evaluate the record and support the claims in the case.

 I didn't like this idea of nearly-cold mailing.